Tarah Toohil

-Tarah C. Toohil (born October 1, 1979) is an American attorney and politician who served as a member of the Pennsylvania House of Representatives until 2022.
+Tarah C. Toohil (born October 1, 1979) is an American attorney and politician who served as a member of the Pennsylvania House of Representatives from 2011 to 2021.
 She is currently a judge on the Luzerne County Court of Common Pleas.

 Early life and education

-Toohil was born on October 1, 1979 in Drums, Pennsylvania and graduated from Hazleton Area High School in 1998.
+Toohil was born on October 1, 1979, in Drums, Pennsylvania, and graduated from Hazleton Area High School in 1998.
 She majored in political science and sociology at Northeastern University, graduating in 2003.
 Toohil earned a Juris Doctor from Penn State Dickinson Law in 2008.

 Career

 In 2010, Toohil was elected to represent the 116th District in the Pennsylvania House of Representatives.
 She defeated then-House Majority Leader Todd Eachus to gain the seat.
 During the 2019-2020 legislative session, Toohil served as a member of the House Children and Youth (vice chair), Government Oversight, Human Services, Judiciary, Professional Licensure and Rules committees.

 In 2021, legislation Toohil sponsored was enacted that prohibits life and health insurance companies from discriminating against living organ donors in Pennsylvania.

 Toohil is a co-founder of "Brandon's Forever Home," a Pennsylvania charity that assists foster children.

 Toohil is against legalizing adult-use cannabis in Pennsylvania, citing concerns for a potential negative impact on children.

 In 2021, Toohil ran for the Luzerne County Court of Common Pleas.
 She was successful, and effectively resigned from the House of Representatives on December 31, 2022.
 She was sworn in as a judge on January 3, 2022.